-() More about Multi Mode can be found on page 59.
+() More about the Multi Mode can be found on page xx.

 4. The Sound pop-up menu opens a list with all presets from the current selected sound bank.
 The Prev / Next buttons steps through the sound programs of this current selected bank.
+If you have made edits to the current preset and click one of the buttons to move on, a pop-up window will appear with a warning that all edits will be lost, if you do not save the sound first.

-(!)
 Please note that some host applications as Steinberg Cubase use an additional sound data management.
 It offers you an alternative way to load and save sounds.
 Please refer to the corresponding manual chapter of your host application.

-5. The six Selection buttons opens the corresponding parameter or set up page of the Blofeld plug-in.
+5. The six Selection buttons opens the corresponding parameter or set up page of the Blofeld.

+(!)
 More information about the different Blofeld pages can be found later in that manual.